-We believe that while our high schools represent the best long-term option for solving the critical cybersecurity skills shortage, high schools have resisted embracing cybersecurity as a career because of a poor relationship with the security industry, and our approach may represent the best opportunity for improving that relationship and inspiring a bigger pipeline of new security talent.
+We believe that while our high schools represent the best long-term option for solving the critical cybersecurity skills shortage, high schools have resisted embracing cybersecurity as a career for a number of different reasons, and that our approach may represent the best opportunity for improving that relationship and inspiring a bigger pipeline of new security talent.

 The Cybersecurity Skills Shortage Crisis

 - The critical national and global shortage of cybersecurity professionals and skills has been described as a crisis.

 - Numerous studies have suggested a national shortage of 300,000 security professionals, and globally closer to 3.5 million in the next few years.

 - According to the the “Hacking the Skills Shortage” report from McAfee and the Center for Strategic and International Studies, 71% of organizations say that the shortage in cybersecurity skills does direct and measurable damage; one in three say a shortage of skills makes their organizations more desirable hacking targets; one in four say insufficient cybersecurity staff strength has damaged their organization’s reputation and led directly to the loss of proprietary data through cyber attack.

 High Schools - An Opportunity and A Challenge

 - There’s little doubt that high schools represent our best chance of addressing the shortage and nurturing a new generation of security professionals.